Acid Buf – Use in horses

 dissolves quickly in the lower glandular region of the stomach where a more acidic pH (2.0-3.0) is required for protein digestion and feed breakdown.

-Acid Buf is a well-researched, proven product with multiple studies showing a positive effect on skeletal health, gut wall integrity and behaviour.
+Acid Buf is a well-researched, proven product with multiple studies showing a positive effect on skeletal health, gut wall integrity and behavior.
 This will help optimise gastric health and lead to improved animal performance and behaviour.

 Inclusion rates: